August 5, 2008

 It makes me wonder why DC is even bothering with another 4-issue arc, particularly one with a new creative team, when they’ve effectively undercut interest in it by announcing Rebirth before it starts.

-6 Responses to “Free-Falling Flash Sales”
+6 thoughts on “Free-Falling Flash Sales

-1. Craig MD says:
+1. Craig MD

 I think the filler arc by Alan Burnett is meant to be just that.
 DC wants to have Flash comics still coming out before Flash: Rebirth because he’s a DC mainstay.
 Even when Wally’s series “ended” during Infinite Crisis, it didn’t take long for TF: TFMA to launch.